-Try Another Faucet
+1. Try Another Faucet

-If other appliances still work fine, then the reason your bathroom sink won’t is because there’s something wrong with the faucet.
+If other fixtures still work fine, then the reason your bathroom sink won’t is because there’s something wrong with the faucet.
 It could be clogged, dislodged, bent, or broken, or something even simpler–the sink valve under the sink may just be closed!

 Worst case scenario, you’ll have to replace the faucet, but that’s actually pretty easy if you know how.

-Try Cold Water
+2. Try Cold Water

-Check Your Water Main
+3. Check Your Water Main

 Open the valve all the way, and double-check your faucets.
 See more below about stuck valves if you have trouble with yours.

-Call Your Water Company
+4. Call Your Water Company

 Call your supply company and ask if they’ve turned the water off in your area.
 You can also check with neighbors to see if they’re experiencing the same problem.

-Check For a Stuck Valve
+5. Check For a Stuck Valve

 Open the valve if possible.
 You may have to use a pliers or wrench.
 Just be careful not to strip or otherwise damage the valve.
 Even if you get your valve open, invest in having it checked or replaced before it can cause bigger issues.
 If your main shut off valve is corroded or stuck in place, have a certified plumber install a new one.

-Check For Leaking or Denting
+6. Check For Leaking or Denting

 Use plumber’s tape to wrap the leak for a quick fix, then call us and we’ll fix or replace the pipe for you.

-Sediment buildup or corrosion can restrict flow through your supply pipes.
+Built up sediment and corrosion can restrict flow through your supply pipes.
 Eventually, sediment causes the same flow and pressure problems leaks or stuck valves can.
 If your pipes are old or made of outdated material, it’s possible that heavy metal and lime deposits or rust and corrosion have clogged them up from the inside.

-A professional can use video inspection and hydrojetting equipment to clean all that gunk out of your pipes.
+A professional can use video inspection and hydro jetting equipment to clean all that gunk out of your pipes.
 If your pipes are too thin and brittle, you will need to replace them.

 If none of these seem to be the problem, never fear!
-Give us a call and we’ll get your water flowing again right away.
+Give Mike Diamond a call if: